Looking for a mobile Wi-Fi device to get online from anywhere?

 Each type of mobile Wi-Fi device is typically available with a range of different data packages.
 You can get MiFi with as little as 5GB of data per month, all the way up to unlimited data.

-- If you plan to use MiFi as your main way of getting online, then it’s best to get an unlimited data plan.
+- If you plan to use MiFi as a replacement for home broadband, then it’s best to look at unlimited data mobile broadband plans.
 Watching videos and making Zoom calls can use up a lot of data very quickly, especially if you spend a lot of time online.

 - If you only have a small household, don’t watch many online videos, and don’t use the internet that often, then you should be fine with a 50-100GB per month data deal.
-You might not need unlimited data.
+You might not need unlimited data if your mobile Wi-Fi router will only be used for less data-intensive activities.

 - If you only use MiFi very occasionally, such as when travelling, or in your car, and you don’t use it for videos, then you should be fine with a 10-20GB monthly data plan.
 You definitely won’t need unlimited data.

 Although getting MiFI with unlimited data might sound expensive, it’s actually not that costly these days.
-With providers such as Three, you can get unlimited data usage for about £20 per month on a long-term contract.
-Given the amount of data we use in the UK these days, we recommend choosing an unlimited data package unless you will only be using MiFi very occasionally.
+With providers such as Three, you can get unlimited portable WiFi for about £20 per month on a longer contract length.

 Most MiFi deals in the UK right now use 4G mobile broadband.